 First, let me say you are one of the few outspoken people that took a victory lap after Brennan's security clearance was revoked.

-Uh, I can't believe he kept it as long as he did.
+I can't believe he kept it as long as he did.

-I think he's a risk to our national security, and I think he's uh been a risk to actual agents in the field.
+And I think he's been a risk to actual agents in the field.

 Right.

-He put this agent's life at risk and showed just as callous disregard for you know, things that the head of the CIA ought to know you cannot reveal while an agent is in the field.
+He put this agent's life at risk and showed just as callous disregard for things that the head of the CIA ought to know you cannot reveal while an agent is in the field.

-He also was involved with spying on uh senators' computers when they were doing an investigation of the CIA.
+He also was involved with spying on senators' computers when they were doing an investigation of the CIA.

 I was very suspicious about him.

-That incident was one thing, but also I was suspicious that the CIA was uh using drones without sufficient uh understanding of who they were actually killing.
+But also, I was suspicious that the CIA was using drones without sufficient understanding of who they were actually killing.

 We were killing people at the time through what are called signature strikes.

-So if a line of trucks were leaving somewhere, we just suspected they were terrorists and we'd kill them with a drone, and I think that's a little bit sloppy and leads to uh a backlash and and unfortunately may lead to more terrorism.
+So if a line of trucks were leaving somewhere, we just suspected they were terrorists and we'd kill them with a drone.

 So there were a lot of reasons I didn't like John Brennan.

-Before I get to the issue on your trip to Russia, I saw you put out a tweet yesterday as it relates to WikiLeaks Julian Assange and that he should get immunity i in exchange for the information that he has.
+Before I get to the issue on your trip to Russia, I saw you put out a tweet yesterday as it relates to WikiLeaks Julian Assange and that he should get immunity in exchange for the information that he has.

-Now it seems to be, you know, pretty much a consensus belief that m even though I interviewed him, he said he did not get the the emails, etcetera, from Russia or any state party um pretty adamant about it, and I asked him a couple of times about it.
+Now, it seems to be pretty much a consensus belief that even though I interviewed him, he said he did not get the emails, et cetera, from Russia or any state party.

-So but I would think that he would have evidence of where he did get it from.
+But I would think that he would have evidence of where he did get it from.

 He'd be the one person that would have the evidence, wouldn't he?

-Why haven't we even why isn't anybody ever talked to him?
+Why hasn't anybody ever talked to him?

 Well, because I'm not so sure people really want the truth.